threatstream/symhash/README.md

 # License

-symhash is covered under the GNU GPLv3 License.
+symhash is covered under the MIT License.
 See [LICENSE](LICENSE) for more info.